g-korkmaz/capstone/README.md

 This is the repository for the capstone project of HarvardX Data Science course.

+As a student who knew nothing about data science before this course, it gave me a new vision on all the opportunities that data give us and I'm now persuing studies to becom a data analyst.

 ## Installation

 To open the files you can download the repository as a zip file or clone it :